Julian Schlossberg: Lecturer

 Schlossberg has lectured about film at New York University, Tufts University, The New School, UCLA, The School of Visual Arts, Columbia University, Judith Crist's Seminar, Rutgers University, Cannes Film Festival and in the People's Republic of China.
 In 1971 he created and was the key speaker for The Business of Motion Pictures, a course which he ran for five years.
 Guest speakers included Otto Preminger, David Susskind, Maximilian Schell, Elia Kazan and many others.

 Current projects

 Schlossberg has created and is currently producing Witnesses to the 20th Century, a fourteen-hour series that examines the major historical events of the twentieth century from some of the prominent people who lived during it.
 He is also producing "100 Voices For 100 Years", 100 one-hour interviews with some of the most recognizable people from the 20th century.

 Along with Meyer Ackerman he owns the motion picture rights to the musical Carnival based on the motion picture Lili.

+He has published two memoirs that cover his entire career in all genres of show business, each with forewords by Elaine May: "Try Not to Hold it Against me: A Producer's life" (Beaufort Publishers, 2023) and "My First Book, Part 2" (Amazon Publications, 2024).

+He also started an hour-long podcast in January 2024, "Julian Schlossberg's Movie Talk," in which he interviews international movie stars, writers and directors, many of who he has worked with during the course of his career.
+Guests have included Woody Allen, Alan Alda, and F. Murray Abraham, winner of the Best Actor Academy Award for [Amadeus] (1986).